kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 `v1beta1`, …).
 The internal type is the conversion "hub" and also serves as the type that handwritten validation evaluates against.

-This KEP proposes to **incrementally migrate built-in APIs off the internal type**, using **Go type aliases as the first and lowest-risk step**, and **prioritizing high-traffic APIs**.

-Eliminating needless conversions offers up to 46% reduction on peak memory for list operations served by the kube-apiserver and has long term maintenance benefits to the project.

 Today many APIs have progressed to a stable `v1` version and the alpha and beta types are no longer served by the API.
-For such APIs the internal type, the versioned type and the preferred storage type are identical.
+For such APIs the internal type, there is no benefit to having an internal type that differs from the preferred served type.

-As a first step, type aliases (`type Pod = corev1.Pod`) can be used to tell go that the internal type is the *same* Go type, so conversion collapses to a no-op.
+This KEP proposes a two phrase project:

+Phase 1: **make the internal types memory-identical to the preferred served type**, resulting in O(n) -> O(1) allocation cost for conversions which reduces peak memory utilization by up to 5x faster and 3x less memory utilization for the conversions performed by large list operations.

+Phase 2: **incrementally migrate built-in APIs off the internal type**, using **Go type aliases as the first and lowest-risk step**.
 Longer term we can remove the internal types from the code entirely.
+This long term maintenance benefits to the project.

 ## Motivation